StoneT2000/rl-ts/README.md

 ## Getting Started

 This library contains both integrated environments and various algorithms.
+Feel free to dive head first into code and running of algorithms if you like.
+It is recommended to get a basic understanding of RL and https://spinningup.openai.com/en/latest/spinningup/rl_intro.html is a great intro to RL.

 ### Environments